COPD (Chronic Obstructive Pulmonary Disease)

-Flare-ups: As COPD gets worse, you may have flare-ups when your symptoms quickly get worse and stay worse.
+Dealing with flare-ups: As COPD gets worse, you may have flare-ups when your symptoms quickly get worse and stay worse.
 It is important to know what to do if this happens.
 Your doctor may give you an action plan and medicines to help you breathe if you have a flare-up.
 But if the attack is severe, you may need to go to the emergency room or call

-Depression and anxiety: Knowing that you have a disease that gets worse over time can be hard.
+Managing depression and anxiety: Knowing that you have a disease that gets worse over time can be hard.
 It's common to feel sad or hopeless sometimes.
 Having trouble breathing can also make you feel very anxious.
 If these feelings last, be sure to tell your doctor.
 Counseling, medicine, and support groups can help you cope.

 eMedicineHealth Medical Reference from Healthwise